 The Coastal Plain is just one realm where animals can show off their ingenuity.
 Excavators can be found throughout Georgia, creating homes in clay, wood and gravel.
 Some are more familiar to us, like chipmunks and carpenter bees, and others are waiting to be discovered.
 A whole world of creative creatures lies beneath the soles of your feet.

 Next up in Animal Architects: While some dig, others gather and use discarded materials, including even their prey.
 Meet the collectors.
+Also read about Producers and Farmers in this Georgia Wildlife blog series.

 Ethan Hatchett is a communications assistant in DNR’s Wildlife Conservation Section.